Masters of Albion Early Access Preview ...

 How do you survive the night attacks?

-The primary strategies for night defense, based on the CGMagazine preview, are:
+The main strategies for night defense are:

 • Combining heroes to form a defensive line against incoming enemies